Astronomy Department

 Program Chair:

-Alexandra Pope, Professor of Astronomy, UMass Amherst
+Alexandra Pope(link is external), Professor of Astronomy, UMass Amherst

 Five College Staff Liaison: